Cabarrus County, North Carolina: Education

 The Cabarrus County School System services all of the county with the exception of parts of Kannapolis, which operates the Kannapolis City Schools.
 The system is generally regarded as one of the better school districts in the state, with high student achievement and low instances of violence and other problems.

 The county is also home to Barber-Scotia College, the Cabarrus College of Health Sciences (a four-year college), and a branch of Rowan-Cabarrus Community College.
 UNC Charlotte, although in Mecklenburg County, is located near Harrisburg and is easily accessible to Cabarrus residents via Highway 49.

-Cabarrus County citizens are served by the Cabarrus County Public Library system, which comprises five library locations.
+Cabarrus County citizens are served by the Cabarrus County Public Library system, which comprises six library locations.

 Healthcare

 Essential medical services, Atrium Health Cabarrus with a 24-hour emergency department and trauma center, are available in Concord.

 Media

 The area is served by the Concord-Kannapolis Independent Tribune in print and online and The Weekly Post, a weekly newspaper.
 Radio station WEGO 1410 AM serves the area with a 60'S 70'S OLDIES music format.
 WTIX broadcasts from a tower on US Highway 29 North near Poplar Tent Road in Concord and has studios in the Hidden Plaza at 308 Church Street North in Concord.